vishalned/MMEarth-train/INSTALL.md

 pip install -r requirements.txt
 ```

+**Possible errors:** If you notice any errors regarding libnccl.so.2 when importing torch, a solution that might work is described [here](https://stackoverflow.com/questions/75879951/torch-2-installed-could-not-load-library-libcudnn-cnn-infer-so-8-error-libnv
+).
+TLDR: you need to update the LD_LIBRARY_PATH environment variable to the correct cuda libnccl.so.2 path.

 Install Minkoswki Engine (this is only required for pre-training the model from scratch, since ConvNeXt V2 uses sparse convolutions, which are implemented in the Minkowski Engine):

 We use GCC 11.X for the installation.